lucanunz/A-Fully-Actuated-Quadrotor-UAV-with-a-Propeller-Tilting-Mechanism/README.md

-# A-Fully-Actuated-Quadrotor-UAV-with-a-Propeller-Tilting-Mechanism-Modeling-and-Control
+# A Fully Actuated Quadrotor UAV with a Propeller Tilting Mechanism: Modeling and Control
 Matlab/Simulink implementation of a Dynamic feedback Linearization scheme for a 6 DoF UAV.
-This is an implementation of [A Fully Actuated Quadrotor UAV with a Propeller Tilting Mechanism: Modeling and Control](https://ieeexplore.ieee.org/document/7576784).
+This is an implementation of the paper by Marcin Odelga, Paolo Stegagno and Heinrich H. Bülthoff [A Fully Actuated Quadrotor UAV with a Propeller Tilting Mechanism: Modeling and Control](https://ieeexplore.ieee.org/document/7576784).